UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 Enter token: ***************
 ```

-The script will ask for your IPInfo access token and your desired IP address organization keyword/s for searching when running the command.
+The script will ask for your IPInfo access token or IBM X-Force API key and password and your desired IP address organization keyword/s for searching when running the command.

-**NOTE:** When pasting the IPInfo token, use the right-click button of your mouse.
+**NOTE:** When pasting, use the right-click button of your mouse.

 ### Organization Keyword Search

 Use a space to separate multiple keywords (e.g., AMAZON MICROSOFT).
-The script will look up each IP address in your text file list or netstat using the IPInfo or IBM X-Force API and will only output the addresses that match ANY of the provided organization keywords.
+The script will look up each IP address in your text file list or netstat on IPInfo or IBM X-Force.
+It will only output the addresses that match ANY of the provided organization keywords.
 In short, the script will show you the list of addresses belonging to the organization/s in your search.

 ```
 Enter organization keyword (e.g., Microsoft): AMAZON MICROSOFT